 Decorating and assembling the pink 21st birthday cake:

 Decorating the dummy layers

-- Since the first and second tiers of the cake were dummies, I could decorate them ahead of time.
+- Since the first and second tiers of the 21st birthday cake were dummies, I could decorate them ahead of time.
 I covered the top dummy with pink.
 The second one was covered in white.
 There was no need for a crumb coat when covering dummies.
 All I had to do was brush them with water and cover them with fondant.